 She is a highly regarded B1 National Research Foundation-rated scientist, with over 60 research papers and five edited volumes published.
 She has been invited to deliver over 40 keynote/plenary talks at international conferences, and has been invited as a visiting professor to universities around the world, including Australia, Botswana, Brazil, Canada, Denmark, Finland, Germany, India, Italy, Jamaica, Kenya, Lebanon, Lesotho, Mexico, Morocco, Mozambique, Namibia, New Zealand, Pakistan, Senegal, South Korea, Sweden, Switzerland, the UK and the USA.

-Kgethi has won numerous awards for her research and community work, including the Order of the Baobab (Silver) conferred on her by the President of South Africa in April 2016.
+Kgethi has won numerous awards for her research and community work, including an Hon DSc (Bristol) in July 2019, the Order of the Baobab (Silver) conferred on her by the President of South Africa in April 2016.
 In August 2014 CEO Magazine named her the most influential woman academic in Africa, and in August 2016 the Businesswomen’s Association of South Africa awarded her the prestigious Businesswoman of the Year Award in the education category.

 Her commitment to academia and research extends beyond personal advancement.
 She was elected as a member of the Academy of Science of South Africa (ASSAf) in November 2007, an honorary member of the Golden Key International Honour Society in May 2009, and an honorary life member of the Association for Mathematics Education of South Africa (AMESA) in July 2009.
 In 2008 she was appointed to co-chair a study commissioned by the International Commission on Mathematical